 I moved onto assembling the chronograph mechanism which had to be done from memory as there is no technical sheet available or Esembl-o-graf course to lean on for an Excelsior Park movement.

-If you have followed my Lemania, Landeron, Venus, or Valjoux repair posts then you probably have noticed this chronograph movement looks nothing like them.
-That’s one of the things I find invigorating about working on chronographs- each manufacturer has a slightly different method of solving the same problems.
+If you have followed my Lemania, Landeron, Venus, or Valjoux posts then you probably have noticed this chronograph movement looks nothing like them.
+That’s one of the things I find invigorating about working on chronographs- each manufacturer has a slightly different method of solving the same problem.
 Here your eyes may deceive you though as the same parts are found on this movement as the Lemania, Landeron, Venus, and Valjoux movements- it’s really just the layout that has changed as the Excelsior Park movement is essentially a mirror image of the other movements.
-The Mainspring Barrel and Balance Assembly have flipped positions causing the location (and design) of pretty much everything else to change as well.
+The Mainspring Barrel and Balance Assembly have flipped positions causing the location (and aesthetic design) of pretty much everything else to change as well.
 It’s why I consider this the Southpaw of chronograph movements.

 I reset the hands and installed a new high dome acrylic crystal to complete the job.